mtngrown/mtngrown.github.io/source/2014/09/05/starforce-scenario-1-tactical-combat-at-alpha-centauri.html.markdown

 initial tac turn taking several hours of intermittent work.
 The sequence of play isn't that difficult, or long, but it is *different*.
 Later tac turns went much more quickly.

+As with many other vintage wargames, there is a certain amount of critically important record keeping necessary for game play.
+The Simultaneous Movement (SiMov) ledger is critically important, and could be improved.
+There is no dedicated ledger for Tactical Turns, which differ from Stellar Turns just enough to make the SiMov ledger annoying to use for tactical combat.
+A dedicated player aid for tactical turn and combat sequencing would be nice as well.

 A case could be made that the single Alpha Centauri starforce is already in battle mode, instead of having to change modes on Tac Turn 1.
 It may